-- Transparently start Twisted's reactor in a thread it manages. - Shut down the reactor automatically when the process' main thread finishes. - Hook up Twisted's log system to the Python standard library logging framework.
+- Transparently start Twisted's reactor in a thread it manages. - The reactor shuts down automatically when the process' main thread finishes. - Hooks up Twisted's log system to the Python standard library logging framework.
 Unlike Twisted's built-in logging bridge, this includes support for blocking Handler instances.